 Reverse osmosis is a process that uses a semi permeable, spiral wound membrane to separate and remove dissolved solids, organics, pyrogens, colloids and bacteria from water.
-The Feed water is delivered under pressure at 50psi or above through the permeator where the water permeates the minute pores of the membrane and is split into purified water which is delivered to the tap, and concentrate (reject) water which is sent to waste.
-Reverse Osmosis is capable of removing 85 - 99.99% of a large range of solids from water (depending on the solid) along with Organics and Bacteria.
+The feed-water is delivered under pressure at 50psi or above through the permeator where the water permeates the minute pores of the membrane and is split into purified water (permeate) which is delivered to the tap, and reject water (concentrate) which is sent to waste.
+Reverse Osmosis is capable of reducing 85 - 99.99% of a large range of solids from water (depending on the solid) along with Organics and Bacteria.